-A year and a half in this wet city made her little more numb to this kind of things and yet she found herself pitiful to be still affected.
+A year and a half in this wet city made her a little more numb to this kind of thing, yet she found herself pitiful to be still affected.
 At first, she didn’t see it.
-Her focus was taken by new scenery she didn’t notice the bus that didn’t stop for her, inhospitable servers and Starbucks cups without her name.
+Her focus was taken by new scenery; she didn’t notice the bus that didn’t stop for her, inhospitable servers, and Starbucks cups without her name.
 It didn’t threaten her survival.
-It wasn’t until after a year that she vividly noticed that her own presence is dissonance in these people’s perfect harmony.
+It wasn’t until she spent a year that she unmistakenly noticed that her very own presence is dissonance in these people’s perfect harmony.

-Whenever she tried to calm her agitated mind, this Danish ad came across her brain.
-A TV ad dividing people by jobs, income level, appearance in boxes drawn on the ground with a white chalk.
+Whenever she tried to calm her agitated mind, this Danish ad came across her brain: a commercial dividing people by jobs, income level, appearance in boxes drawn on the ground with white chalk.
 People looked secure and safe in their boxes.
-Invisible walls were being built through the white chalk line as they look at different others outside their own box.
+Invisible walls were being built through the white chalk line as they looked at different others outside their own box.

-Production crew asked class clowns among them to come forward and outside the box.
+The production crew asked class clowns among them to come forward and outside the box.
 Mischievous, playful faces across generations and genders came out of boxes and gathered.
 Stepparents did the same.
-People who believe in an afterlife was next.
-After them, the people who have seen UFO.
+People who believe in an afterlife were next.
+After them, the people who have seen UFOs.
 People who like to dance.

-She missed her own environment where she’s in her own element and get blended in the mix automatically.
+She missed her own environment where she could be her own element and automatically blend in the mix.

-Coffee cooled down long time ago, she got herself up and her heart that sinked to the bottom when a white bird glided in and sat next to the flock of birds.
-Its body and size were similar to the other birds but it sat down alone putting distance to the flock.
+Coffee got cold a long time ago; she finally lifted herself and her heart that sunk to the bottom when a white bird glided in and sat next to the flock of birds.
+Its body and size were similar to the other birds, but it sat down alone, putting distance to the flock.
 As soon as the white bird arrived, the others flew away.
 The bird was too busy to notice, tidying its feathers, rubbing its beak to the feathers, picking something from the chest.
 Its upright head looked determined and powerful.